Who needs positive parenting tips? What's the fuss about, anyway?

 Is she nursing a perceived injustice, or facing a temptation she doesn’t know how to resist?

-Kids have a lot to learn, and they are still developing self-control.
+Kids have a lot to learn, and, as I explain elsewhere, they are still developing self-control.
 We need to keep their developmental limitations in mind, and give them the benefit of the doubt.

 What does it really mean to be empathic, supportive, constructive?